creatvie-introvert/wordweaver/README.md

 </p>
 </details>

+#### Clue Panel & Carousel
+The Clue Panel and Clue Carousel work together to provide a clear and responsive way to access crossword clues depending on the user's device.

+- **Clue Grouping:**
+  - Clues are divided into **Across** and **Down** sections, each prefaced with a heading and numbered to match the grid.
+  - Each clue is uniquely tied to a starting grid cell via `data-clue-id` attributes.
+- **Mobile Carousel:**
+  - On **mobile**, the active clue s shown in a horizontally scrollable carousel fixed below the grid.
+  - It includes **Previous** and **Next** buttons, allowing swipe-style navigation between clues.
+  - The carousel automatically scrolls to bring the selected clue into view.
+  - The clue is announced via an `aria-live="polite"` region for screen readers.
+- **Tablet/Desktop Clue Panels:**
+  - On **tablet/desktop**, clues are shown in two static panels beside the grid.
+  - The panels are scrollable if content overflows and remains persistently visible during gameplay.
+  - Selecting a clue scrolls the list to reveal it, and the corresponding word in the grid is visually highlighted.
+- **Synchronisation with Grid:**
+  - Clicking a clue scrolls the grid to the first cell of the corrsponding word and focuses the input.
+  - Selecting a cell from the grid updates the active clue in the panel or carousel.
+  - Highlighted clues and grid cells are visually coordinated via shared class names.
+- **Accessibility Considerations:**
+  - All clues are interactive list items with `aria-label`s describing their content.
+  - Only one clue is active at a time, and the interface ensures screen reader focus stays in sync with visual focus.
+  - All navigation controls are keyboard accessible with visible focus indicators.

+> **See also:** [Game Controls & User Interaction](#game-controls--user-interaction) to learn how clues intersect with grid selection and hint tools.
+> **See also:** [Section Transition Logic](#section-transition-logic) for how focus and visibility shift between clue interfaces.

 #### Game Controls & User Interaction
 This section outlines how players interact with the crossword puzzle, including clue navigation, input validation, and the positioning of game controls across devices.